Kuraiyume/Fcknet/README.md

 - **DHCP Starvation**: Flood the DHCP server with requests to exhaust its available IP addresses.
 - **Network Scanning**: Discover active devices on a network and retrieve their IP and MAC addresses.
 - **SYN Flooding**: Launch a SYN flood attack to overwhelm a target system.
+- **DDoS POST**: Launch a large number of POST requests to overwhelm a target system.

 ## Usage